Modern Slavery Statement 2023

 National Living Wage / Low Pay

 ABL is committed to being a fair and reasonable employer and ensures that salaries remain competitive within its market through a variety of methods, including annual appraisals and external benchmarking against our peers.
-ABL ensures that all colleagues are always paid at least the national living wage, regardless of age.
+ABL ensures that all colleagues are always paid at least the national living wage.

 Supply Chains – Outsourcing and Third Parties